Department of the Interior and Local Government: History

-The Department of the Interior and Local Government traces its roots to the Tejeros Convention of March 22, 1897.
-As the Department of the Interior, it was among the first Cabinet positions of the proposed revolutionary Philippine government, wherein Gen. Emilio Aguinaldo was elected president.
-The leader of Katipunan's Magdiwang faction, Andres Bonifacio, was originally elected director of the interior in the convention, but a controversial objection to his election led to the Magdiwang's walk-out and his refusal to accept the position.
-Gen. Pascual Alvarez would be appointed as secretary by Aguinaldo on April 17, 1897, during the Naic Assembly.
+The Department of the Interior and Local Government traces its roots to the Philippine Revolution against the Spanish Empire, specifically the Tejeros Convention of March 22, 1897.
+Initially the Department of the Interior, it was among the first Cabinet positions of the proposed revolutionary government, wherein General Emilio Aguinaldo was elected President.
+The leader of Katipunan's Magdiwang faction, Andrés Bonifacio, was elected last as Director of the Interior, but a controversial objection led to the Magdiwang walkout and Bonifacio declining the position.
+Gen. Pascual Álvarez would be appointed as secretary by Aguinaldo on April 17, 1897, during the Naic Assembly.

 The Department of the Interior was officially enshrined on November 1, 1897, upon the promulgation of the Biak-na-Bato Republic, with Isabelo Artacho as secretary.
 Article XV of the Biak-na-Bato Constitution defined the powers and functions of the department that included statistics, roads and bridges, agriculture, public information and posts, and public order.

-Following the American occupation in 1901, the Department of the Interior was among the four departments created by virtue of Philippine Commission Act No. 222.
+Following the American Occupation, the Department of the Interior was among four departments under the Insular Government created by virtue of Philippine Commission Act No. 222.
 Americans headed the department until 1917, when Rafael Palma was appointed by Governor-General Francis Harrison following the passage of the Jones Law.
 The Interior Department was tasked with various functions ranging from supervision over local units, forest conservation, public instructions, control and supervision over the police, counter-insurgency, rehabilitation, community development and cooperatives development programs.

-At the onset of World War II, President Manuel L. Quezon abolished the department via Executive Order 390.
-It was resurrected as part of the Philippine Executive Commission in 1942 under the Japanese Occupation, but abolished once again the following year, upon the establishment of the Second Philippine Republic.
-Its secretary before the abolition, Jose P. Laurel, was elected Philippine president by the National Assembly.
+At the outbreak of World War II, President Manuel L. Quezon abolished the department via Executive Order 390.
+It was recreated as part of the Philippine Executive Commission in 1942 under the Japanese Occupation, but again abolished the following year with the establishment of Japanese-controlledSecond Philippine Republic.
+Its secretary before the abolition, José P. Laurel, was elected President by the National Assembly.